adambornemann-glitch/LogosLibrary/LogosLibrary/Superior/SplitMechanics/ReadMe.md

 unitarity, KMS condition, spectral invariance, nontrivial time evolution) are not independent postulates but logically equivalent consequences of subsystem decomposition.
-This is a structural observation about the existing mathematical framework of algebraic quantum field theory (Tomita-Takesaki, GNS, Stone's theorem).
+This is a structural observation about the existing mathematical framework of algebraic quantum field theory.
 It reorganizes known mathematics; it does not introduce new physics.

+Additionally, the foliation problem of Bohmian mechanics is dissolved by writing the guiding equation in modular time rather than coordinate time, using the Ott temperature transformation to ensure the modular variables are Lorentz invariant.

 ### What is not claimed